mhviet2001/CI-CD-Pipeline-Java/README.md

 ```

 Copy 2 files `main.tf`, `variables.tf`, and folder `userdata/` of this Github repo to your working directory.
 Run the following commands to start provisioning:
-> Before running terraform, login to the AWS console and create the keypair name `ec2`.
+> Before running terraform, login to the AWS console and create the keypair name `mhviet-key`.
 If you want to use other keypair, make sure to update this keypair name in `resource "aws_instance" {key_name}` of `main.tf`

 ``` bash
 terraform init